wushouhe/cosmos-sdk/docs/spec/staking/definitions and examples.md

 bonded tokens to unbonded tokens is 67%.

 The target annual inflation rate is recalculated for each previsions cycle.
-The inflation is also subject to a rate change (positive of negative) depending or the distance from the desired ratio (67%).
+The inflation is also subject to a rate change (positive or negative) depending on the distance from the desired ratio (67%).
 The maximum rate change possible is defined to be 13% per year, however the annual inflation is capped as between 7% and 20%.